vanillaes/computer-science/docs/linear.md

 ### Stack

 A `Stack` is used to define a FIFO (First-In-First-Out) collection of data.
-Ie a stack contains nodes with data and the relationship to the next item lower on the stack.

 *Write: O(1)*